March 27, 2026

 Week 2 (Days 8-14): Starting the Conversations

 Week 2 is where you start sending first DMs to your accepted connections and moving people toward conversations.
-The goal is not to pitch — it's to find out if they have the problem you solve.
+The goal is not to pitch — it is to find out if they have the problem you solve.

 Daily tasks for week 2 (45-60 minutes per day):

-• Day 8: Message all connections accepted in week 1 who you haven't messaged yet.
-Use the "Shared Problem Opener" from our non-spammy LinkedIn outreach templates: "Most [niche] owners I talk to say [specific problem] is their biggest challenge.
+• Day 8: Message all connections accepted in week 1 who you have not messaged yet.
+Use a problem-first opener: "Most [niche] owners I talk to say [specific problem] is their biggest challenge.
 Is that the case at [Company] or do you have that pretty dialed in?"

 • Day 9-10: Send 10-15 new connection requests.
 Keep engaging with content from prospects.
-Follow up with anyone who's accepted but not been messaged.
+Follow up with anyone who has accepted but not been messaged.

 • Day 11: Monitor responses from Day 8 messages.
 Reply to anyone who responded — keep the conversation going with a follow-up question or insight, not a pitch.

 • Day 12-14: Continue sending connection requests and first messages.
-For any conversation that's gone 2-3 exchanges deep, introduce the soft ask: "I'd love to show you what we've built for [similar company] — would you be open to a quick 20-minute call this week?"
+For any conversation that has gone 2-3 exchanges deep, introduce the soft ask: "I'd love to show you what we've built for [similar company] — would you be open to a quick 20-minute call this week?"

 End of week 2 target: 60-70 connection requests sent total, 20-30 accepted, 10-15 first messages sent, 3-8 conversations active, 1-3 sales calls booked.